soegaard/racket-osx-libs/README.txt

   (Provoke a crash)
   info sharedlibrary

-This will give you a list with full paths.
+This will give you a list of full paths.